 We have set out the procedures that we will be following to keep children, staff and parents safe whilst on school premises.
 As you will see the measures are very similar to what was in place in the past but as some changes have been made, please read the guidance below.

-In line with health and safety laws, we have continued to assess risks and keep in place proportionate control measures.
+In line with health and safety laws, we have assessed risks and put in place proportionate control measures.
 Essential prevention measures include:

 Minimising contact with individuals who are unwell by ensuring that those who have coronavirus (COVID-19) symptoms, or who have someone in their household who does, do not attend school

 Pupils, staff and other adults should not come into the school if they have coronavirus (COVID-19) symptoms, or have tested positive in the last 10 days, and anyone developing those symptoms during the school day will be sent home.
-If anyone in the school becomes unwell with a new, continuous cough or a high temperature, or has a loss of, or change in, their normal sense of taste or smell (anosmia), they will be sent home and advised to follow ‘guidance for households with possible or confirmed coronavirus (COVID-19) infection,’, which sets out that they must self-isolate for at least 10 days and should arrange to have a test to see if they have coronavirus (COVID-19).
-Other members of their household (including any siblings) should self-isolate for 14 days from when the symptomatic person first had symptoms.
+They must self-isolate for at least 10 days and should arrange to have a test to see if they have coronavirus (COVID-19).
+If the test is negative and the person no longer has symptoms they may return to school.
+If the test is positive other members of their household (including any siblings) should self-isolate for 10 days from when the symptomatic person first had symptoms.

-If a child is awaiting collection, they will be moved to a room where they can be isolated, depending on the age and needs of the child, with appropriate adult supervision if required.
-The room will be well ventilated.
+If a child is awaiting collection, they will be moved to a room where they can be isolated behind a closed door, depending on the age and needs of the child, with appropriate adult supervision if required.
+Ideally, a window will be opened for ventilation.